 A good map to start with is "Greater Oslo" (Stor-Oslo, scale 1:25,000, published by Cappelen) covering an area from Bjørndal in the south to Frognerseteren in the north.
 The map shows useful features such as pedestrian streets, tram lines, many hiking trails and cycling routes and the most important sights of interest.
 Two other useful maps are "Nordmarka sommer" (1:50,000) and "Østmarka", (1:50,000), both published by Statens kartverk.

-A simple, free cycling map of Oslo is available at the Tourist information centre by the City Hall.
+A simple, free cycling map of Oslo is available at Oslo Visitor Centre.

 The length of Oslo's cycling season varies, but the asphalt roads are usually clear and safe between 1 April and 1 December.